-CUDIFCT.

-SUBJECT.

-Approval of a resolution authorizing the Interim President & CEO, or their designee, to finalize and execute a contract with SELS USA LLC for the fabrication and delivery of bus stop solar lighting for a one (1) year base

-period and four (4) option years for \$1,144,263, plus \$286,066, representing a 25% contingency, for a total not

-to exceed amount of \$1,430,329.

-FISCAL IMPACT:

-Funding for this action is available in the FY2022 Capital Budget

-STRATEGIC PLAN:

-Strategic Goal Alignment:

-🖾 1.
-Customer  2.
-Community

-□ 3.
-Workforce

-Strategic Objectives:

-⊠ 1.1 Safe & Reliable Service ⊠1.2 High Quality Customer Experience □ 1.3 Accessible System

-🗆 2.1 Support Sustainable Regional Growth  2.2 Become a Carbon Neutral Agency

-\Box 2.3 Responsive to Community and Customer Needs \Box 2.4 Regional Leader in Transit Planning

-□ 3.1 Diversity of Staff □ 3.2 Employer of Choice □ 3.3 Expand Highly Skilled Workforce

-□ 4.1 Fiscally Responsible and Transparent

-EXPLANATION OF STRATEGIC ALIGNMENT: Capital Metro's goal is to provide safe, attractive, accessible quality transit facilities and infrastructure, including the installation of solar lighting at bus stops.
-The amenities will provide exceptional customer service and add value to the ridership experience on existing and new routes.
-In addition, the amenities will offer passengers an enhanced and secure environment.

-BUSINESS CASE: Capital Metro is currently updating existing bus stop amenities and adding solar lighting at locations that benefit from lighting.
-This solar lighting contract will help to provide additional lighting at bus stops and not require any electricity.
-The funding for this contract is included in the FY 2022 capital budget and in the five-year capital improvement plan.
+Board of Directors Item #: AI-2022-490 Agenda Date: 7/25/2022 SUBJECT: Approval of a resolution authorizing the contract with SELS USA LLC for the fabriperiod and four (4) option years for \$1, to exceed amount of \$1,430,329. ication and delivery of bus stop so lar lighting for a one (1) year base FISCAL IMPACT: Funding for this action is available in the e FY2022 Capital Budget STRATEGIC PLAN: Strategic Goal Alignment: $\boxtimes$ 1.
+Customer $\square$ 2.
+Community $\square$ 3.
+Workforce $\boxtimes$ 4.
+Organization nal Effectiveness Strategic Objectives: h Quality Customer Experience ☐ 1.3 Accessible System $\square$ 2.1 Support Sustainable Regional Growt th $\ \square$ 2.2 Become a Carbon Neutral A gency $\square$ 2.3 Responsive to Community and Custo omer Needs  2.4 Regional Leader i n Transit Planning ☐ 3.1 Diversity of Staff ☐ 3.2 Employ yer of Choice $\Box$ 3.3 Expand Highl y Skilled Workforce $\square$ 4.1 Fiscally Responsible and Transparen t $oxtimes$ 4.2 Culture of Safety $oxtimes$ 4.3 Sta ate of Good Repair EXPLANATION OF STRATEGIC ALIGNME transit facilities and infrastructure, incluprovide exceptional customer service a addition, the amenities will offer passer uding the installation of solar lightind add value to the ridership expe ng at bus stops.
+The amenities will rience on existing and new routes.
+In BUSINESS CASE: Capital Metro is current locations that benefit from lighting.
+This stops and not require any electricity.
+The in the five-year capital improvement plants. s solar lighting contract will help to ne funding for this contract is inclu provide additional lighting at bus